Professional Media Services

 Sean began making films in elementary school with a home video camera, practicing his videography and editing skills as he realized his passion for film.
-By high school, he was pursuing work professionally on movie sets in New York to gain experience in the field.
-He enrolled at Northampton Community College to gain a formal education in Television and Radio.
-After graduation, he launched his first production company, [K] Studios, with a business partner and served corporate clients including The Martin Guitar Company, MTV Books, Empire Beauty School, Bravo (TV), Service Electric/Blue Ridge Cable TV, Majestic Athletic, The MLB Network, The Collegiate Empowerment Company, and The Weller Health Education Center.
+By high school, he was pursuing work professionally on movie sets in New York City to gain experience in the field.
+He enrolled at Northampton Community College to gain a formal education in video and TV production.
+After graduation, he launched his first production company, [K] Studios, with a business partner and served corporate clients for over 15 years including The Martin Guitar Company, MTV Books, Empire Beauty School, Bravo (TV), Service Electric/Blue Ridge Cable TV, Majestic Athletic, The MLB Network, The Collegiate Empowerment Company, and The Weller Health Education Center.
 The Eastern Pennsylvania Business Journal named Tiedeman in the top 20 of the region's business leaders under the age of 40.

-After co-directing and editing The Stage for nearly ten years, an award-winning music television program featuring interviews with high profile musicians and celebrity guests, Sean found his heart in documentaries.
-He filmed segments for The 100 Scariest Movie Moments (Bravo TV) and began producing DVD/Blu-ray bonus features for films like Bereavement starring Michael Biehn and Alexandra Daddario and Eavesdrop starring Chris Parnell and Ted McGinley.
+After co-directing and editing The Stage for nearly ten years, an award-winning music television program featuring interviews with high profile musicians and celebrity guests, Sean found his ❤️️ in documentaries.
+He filmed interviews for The 100 Scariest Movie Moments (The Bravo Network) and began creating behind the scenes documentaries for films like Bereavement starring Alexandra Daddario and Eavesdrop starring Chris Parnell.

-Tiedeman and family with Sean Cunningham (Director of Friday the 13th) at the NYC Horror Film Festival.
-11/13/15
+Tiedeman and family with Sean Cunningham (Director of Friday the 13th) at the NYC Horror Film Festival (2015)

-Tiedeman filming behind the scenes of Stevan Mena's Brutal Massacre: A Comedy.
-(Anchor Bay Entertainment, 2007)
+Filming behind the scenes of Stevan Mena's Brutal Massacre: A Comedy.
+(Mena Films, Anchor Bay Entertainment, 2007)

 Sean and Krystle-Dawn on the set of The Goldbergs.
 (Sony Pictures Studios)